pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/race-route/README.md

 ## Cerulean City
 - Get the Bike
 - MENU:
-	- Swap Slot 3 (Helix Fossil) with the Bike
+	- Swap slot 3 (Helix Fossil) with the Bike
 	- Teach TM 24 (Thunder Bolt) over HA
 	- Use the Bike